 - Sculptures (hats, lamps, etc.)

-Remember smell when selecting plants to appeal to kids' senses.
+Remember the sense of smell when selecting plants to appeal to kids' senses.
 Many herbs bear fragrant leaves, such as Nepeta cataria.
 Kids find it amusing that cats love the scent even more than people, to the point of rolling around in the stuff and making fools of themselves.

 Catnip (zones 3 to 9) becomes 3 feet tall and is so easy to grow from seed that it naturalizes.
 It's not fussy about growing conditions; being invasive, it grows like a weed.
-Just remember to keep your feline friends away from it somehow so they don't gobble it all up.
+You'll get bigger plants in sunny areas, but catnip does fine in partial shade, too.
+Just remember to keep your feline friends away from it somehow so they don't gobble it all up prematurely.Continue to 9 of 21 below.

 Impatiens capensis is related to the popular Impatiens walleriana.
 The matured seed pods of both explode when touched, making them irresistible.
-But this annual of North America's East Coast also provides a chance to teach children about natural remedies: It relieves mild cases of poison ivy.
+But this annual plant native to North America's East Coast (easily grown in all zones) also provides a chance to teach children about natural remedies: It relieves mild cases of poison ivy.

-A zone 8 to 11 plant, it's best grown outdoors in summer in the North (partial shade), then as a houseplant for winter.
+A plant for zones 8 to 11, it's best grown outdoors in summer in the North (partial shade), then as a houseplant for winter.
 But it's poisonous for dogs and cats, so skip it if you have pets.

 Tagetes patula is an annual easy to grow from seed.
 Reaching 5 to 18 inches tall, it needs full sun.
 Besides orange, common flower colors for it are yellow and mahogany.